 Imagine diving on a small, isolated coral atoll, 300 kilometres from the nearest mainland, surrounded by warm tropical ocean over 2,000 metres deep.
-Imagine diving on coral reefs, full of health and diversity, free from pollution, fishing and other harmful human impacts.
+Imagine coral reefs full of health and diversity, free from pollution, fishing and other harmful human impacts.
 Imagine diving with hammerhead sharks, manta rays, and other big fish species such as tunas and jacks.

 Imagine no more.
 Dive the reality of Layang Layang in Malaysia's South China Sea.

 Most people that visit Layang Layang, do so with the sole intention of diving with hammerhead sharks, here each year in large schools during the months of March until May.

 I paid a visit to Layang Layang well outside of this peak season, to find out if the island had anything else to offer, other than the obvious and extraordinary attraction of the hammerheads.
 I am rather pleased to announce that it surely does.

 The first feature to strike you will surely be the incredible reefs.
 These reefs are surely the healthiest in the whole region and possess diversity second to none outside of the Coral Triangle; the mix of hard and soft corals is truly a sight to behold.
 And the attendant fish life diversity is also simply amazing, and possesses a quite unique character.

 During my 5 night stay at Layang Layang Island Resort, the only resort in the area, I didn't see 1 hammerhead shark.
 But that certainly didn't stop me having a memorable diving holiday.
 Life doesn't have to revolve singularly around encounters with the admittedly spectacular creatures.
 I saw plenty of big stuff - schools of pickhandle barracuda, great barracuda, large dogtooth tuna and schooling jacks on most dives, and more giant trevally than I have ever seen before.
 There were juvenile manta rays at several of the atoll's cleaning stations, eagle rays, spinner dolphins, and huge unicornfish, especially the elegant whitemargin unicornfish, with their incredible horns.